Awzaw/VoteReward/README.md

 # VoteReward
-The essential @PocketMine plugin for attracting more players.
+The essential @PocketMine plugin for attracting more players. test